+Table 6: The susceptibility patterns of S. epidermidis isolates (16) towards the different commonly used antibiotics.

-In this study, Gram-positive bacteria were isolated more repeatedly than Gram-negative bacteria as the origin of dental abscess by 75% versus 10% for Gram-negative bacteria (Table 3).
-This result is in agreement with a study conducted in Spain of 68% and 30% for Gram-positive and Gram-negative bacteria, respectively29.
-In addition, this result was lower than that recognized in Brazil, which indicates that Gram-positive bacteria account for 96.6% of patients 30.
-Additionally, Staphylococcus aureus is the dominant bacteria isolated in our study which account for 60.7% of the total microorganisms isolated (Table 3).
-High frequency of Staphylococcus aureus in oral infections can be explained by the fact that Staphylococcus aureus often colonizes the nasal mucosa, where it can cause internal oral cavity infections31 and Staphylococcus aureus virulence by producing various enzymes such as coagulase that coagulate the plasma and coat the bacterial cell to likely prevent phagocytosis.; Hyaluronidase breaks down hyaluronic acid and aids the spread of Staphylococcus aureus 32.
+High occurrence of S. aureus in oral infections can be justified by the fact that Staphylococcus aureus often colonizes nasal mucosa, where it can cause internal oral cavity infections31 and S. aureus virulence by generating various enzymes such as coagulase that coagulate the plasma and coat the bacterial cell to likely prevent phagocytosis; Hyaluronidase breaks down hyaluronic acid and aids the spread of S. aureus32.
 What is more, the prevalence of Bacteroides spp isolates was 16.4%.
-This result was lower than that documented in Brazil (26.7%) 30.
+This result was lower than that documented in Brazil (26.7%)30.
 The results of this study indicate that the microbiotics of root canals with periapical abscesses have multimicrobial organisms and are predominantly Gram-positive cocci.
-Van Winkelhof has previously described the difficulties in isolating these bacterial species through the use of culture methods33.
-Furthermore, Dymock et al. 34 and Baumgartner et al. 35; they are reported that different populations have different configurations of microbes or these species may consist of both cultured and noncultivable biotypes36.